Rashadx86/slurm-reserved-stats/README.md

 # slurm-reserved-stats
 Script to produce slurm wait time statistics in human-readable and csv formats

+### Usage

+#### Default options
-Written in bash, run ./WaitTimes.sh
+Written in bash, execute ./WaitTimes.sh.

-Usage: `./WaitTimes.sh -s $(date -d "-30 days" +%D) -p 'PARTITION1,PARTITION2,PARTITION3' -a 'LAB1 LAB3,LAB4' `

 Running ./WaitTimes.sh with no options will call on the default options in the script.
 This is to query all labs in all partitions over the last 3 days.
+These options are gathered from WaitTimes.sh.
+Edit variables to customize default search parameters.

+#### Command line options
+Usage: `./WaitTimes.sh -s $(date -d "-30 days" +%D) -p 'PARTITION1,PARTITION2,PARTITION3' -a 'LAB1 LAB3,LAB4' `

 Options include the following:
 ```